awjchen/SonoCleaner/doc/usersGuide.md

 - As before, **inspect the trace for abnormalities**.

-This trace is of poorer quality than the last.
+This is a poor quality trace.
 In many places the data is noisy, and there are indeed a number of abnormalities.
 For example, at about 3.5 s and 16.2 s we see the distance trace shift momentarily to a lower "level" while showing signs of instability and variation.

 ![](screenshots/08-1.png)